Module refinery.lib.tools

 ev_terminal_size = environment.term_size.value

-if ev_terminal_size > 0:
+if ev_terminal_size and ev_terminal_size > 0:

 return ev_terminal_size